oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing-data-studio/consume-share/consume-share.md

 This lab assumes that you have successfully completed all of the preceding labs in the **Contents** menu on the left.

-## Task 1: Download the delta_share_profile.json Configuration File
+## Task 1: Download the .json Configuration File

 As the **`training_recipient`**, you can use the activation link URL that was sent to you by by the **`share_provider`** via email to download the **`delta_share_profile.json`** configuration file.
-This file (delta profile) contains the required credentials that you need in order to connect to the data share and access the shared table.
+This file (delta profile) contains the required credentials that you need in order to connect to the data share and access the **`CUSTOMER_CONTACT_SHARE`** table in the share.

->**Note:** For the recipient to download the `.json` file, it doesn't matter what user you are logged in as.
-All you need is a Web browser.
+>**Note:** To download the `.json` file as the recipient, it doesn't matter what user you are logged in as.
+All you need is a web browser.

-1. Open the email that was sent to you which contains the activation link URL.
+1. Open the email message that was sent to you which contains the activation link URL.

     ![Open the email message.](images/open-email.png)

-2. Copy the activation link URL that was provided to you by your share provider and paste it in your web browser's address bar.
+2. Copy the activation link URL, and then paste it in your web browser's address bar.
+Alternatively, you can simply click the URL in the email message.

     ![Paste activation link in the browser.](images/paste-activation-url.png)